abdulrahmanabdulazeez/Zeus/README.md

 # Zeus
-A port scanner; Second version of portfin
+A port scanner; Second version of portfin.